Sarita-16/JavaScript/README.md

 ex : const a \\ Here we will find this type of error cause we didn't initialize the value of a & there will not occure any duplicacy

-\\ TypeError : Assingment to constant variable ex : const a = 10 \\ It is a conts type.
+\\ TypeError : Assingment to constant variable ex : const a = 10 \\ Here this ex is not a TypeError cause it initialize & declare together.
+It is a conts type.
 It should be initialize & declare together & we can't assign any value later on

 \\ ReferenceError : Can not access before initialization ex :